oxygenxml/oxygen-git-client-addon/README.md

 # Git support plugin

-This plugin is compatible with Oxygen XML Editor (or XML Author) version 17.0 or higher.
+This add-on is compatible with Oxygen XML Editor (or XML Author) version 17.0 or higher.

 You can install the add-on by using Oxygen's add-ons support.
 In Oxygen, go to Help->Install new add-ons... and paste: